Matt Kimball

-Matthew Kimball (born August 16, 2002) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 43 for William Kimball Jr.
+Matthew Kimball (born August 16, 2002) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 43 for William Kimball Jr.

 Kimball has also competed in series such as the Modified Racing Series, the Tri-Track Open Modified Series, the North East Mini Stock Tour, the NHSTRA Mini Stock Battle for the Belt, the NHSTRA Modified Battle for the Cup, and the Whitcomb 5 Series.
 He has also competed in various modified events at Monadnock Speedway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)